did you know that inbound links are one of the most important factors contributing to how your business gets ranked in search results?

 if your website is listed (and linked to) in that post, the backlink isn’t just helping your website rank higher in search results. it’s also possible that some of the people who follow that blog are going to click the link to check out your business.

 how to get started with link building

-while link building might seem like a hands-off process, successful link building campaigns are very much hands-on. i mean, sure you could sit around and wait for those links to come to you, but we don’t recommend it.
+successful link building campaigns are a hands-on activity. get out there and start connecting with websites, content writers, editors, and local community contacts. i mean, sure you could sit around and wait for those links to come to you, but we don’t recommend it.

 now that you’ve got the basics down, let’s talk about what you should and shouldn’t do in link building.

 do this to build links the right way:

 remember how we mentioned that your content could help you build links?

 link building experts say creating high-quality content on a regular basis is one of the best tactics to use for link building. however, writing a blog post, making a video or creating an infographic just for the links isn't going to get you anywhere.